mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 | required      | `.Mui-required`     |
 | selected      | `.Mui-selected`     |

-> ⚠️ Never style these state classes' names directly.
-If you do that, it will impact all the components with unclear side-effects.
-Always target it together with a component.
+> ⚠️ Never apply styles directly to state class names.
+This will impact all components with unclear side-effects.
+Always target a state class together with a component.

 ```css
 /* ❌ NOT OK */